StockSharp/AlgoTrading/Designer/Gallery/Schemas/Turnaround_Tuesday/README.md

 - Two candle series work side by side: a session series decides which way to lean and a faster trading series times the entry.
 - The session verdict is a single comparison of the session candle's close with its own open, so no state has to be remembered between candles.
 - The simple moving average on the trading series is the confirmation: after a losing session the diagram buys only once the price has climbed back above the average.
-- Because the session verdict arrives once per session candle, the logical AND can fire only once per session, which is exactly the one-entry-per-session rule of the original.
+- Because the session verdict arrives once per session candle, the logical AND can fire only once per session.

 ## Entry and Exit Rules

 - **Long entry**: The last session closed below its open, the trading candle closes above the simple moving average and the position is flat.
 The order buys the shared volume at market.
 - **Short entry**: The last session closed above its open, the trading candle closes below the simple moving average and the position is flat.
 The order sells the shared volume at market.
 - **Exit**: The position is left on the side of the average, not on a target: a close back below the average closes a long, a close back above it closes a short.
-There is no stop loss and no take profit, exactly as in the original strategy.
+There is no stop loss and no take profit.

 ## Parameters